 Any video surveillance system can be useful in identifying these patterns.
 However, retailers looking for options for loss prevention may want to consider enhancing existing surveillance systems with video technology that can detect shelf sweeps, loitering, persons of interest, and crowd formation activity.

-And if your organisation isn’t currently leveraging traffic analytics to help complement loss prevention programmes, now may be the time to consider it — and our eBook, Traffic and its Value for Every Function, can help.
+And if your organization isn't currently leveraging traffic analytics to help complement loss prevention programs, now may be the time to consider it — and our eBook, Traffic and its Value for Every Function, can help.